Josh Jacobs Player Prop Bets for NFL Week 1 - Las Vegas vs. Cincinnati

 Matchup vs. Cincinnati

-- In his two career matchups against the Bengals, Jacobs averaged 74.5 rushing yards per game, 12.5 more yards than his over/under in Saturday's game.
+- Over his two career matchups against the Bengals, Jacobs averaged 74.5 rushing yards per game, 14.0 more yards than his over/under in Saturday's game.

-- Jacobs, in two matchups versus the Bengals, has not run for a TD.
+- In two games versus the Bengals Jacobs has not rushed for a touchdown.

-- Jacobs will go up against a Bengals squad that allows 102.5 rushing yards per game and is the NFL's fifth-ranked rush defense.
+- The Bengals have the NFL's fifth-ranked defense against the run, allowing 102.5 yards per game.

-- Jacobs and the Raiders will face off against the NFL's 14th-ranked defense in terms of rushing touchdowns allowed (15).
+- This year the Bengals are ranked 14th in the NFL in rushing touchdowns allowed (15).

 Recent Performances

-- Last week against the Chargers, Jacobs ran for 132 yards on 26 carries (averaging 5.1 yards per carry) with one rushing touchdown.
+- In last week's matchup against the Chargers, Jacobs carried the ball 26 times for 132 yards (5.1 yards per attempt) and scored one touchdown.

 - Jacobs tacked on two catches for 12 yards.